Second Amendment of the Constitution of India: Proposal and enactment

 The bill was debated by the Lok Sabha on 18 June, 8 and 9 July, and 11 and 18 November 1952.
 A motion to refer the bill to a Select Committee of the House was moved and adopted on 11 November 1952.
 The Select Committee presented its Report to the House on 18 November.
 The bill, as recommended by the committee, was then considered by the Lok Sabha on 9, 10 and 15 December.
 The House passed the bill on 15 December 1952.
-The bill was then debated by the Rajya Sabha on 15 and 18 December, and passed on 19 December 1952.
+The bill was put to vote in the Lok Sabha on 15 December 1952.
+The House divided: Ayes, 351; Noes, 23.
+The motion was carried by a majority of the total membership of the House and by a majority of not less than two-thirds of the members present and voting, as required under Article 368 of the Constitution.
+The bill was then debated by the Rajya Sabha on 15 and 18 December, and passed on 19 December 1952.The House divided: Ayes, 123; Noes, 13.
+The motion was carried by the requisite special majority, and the bill was passed by the Rajya Sabha.

 The bill received assent from then President Rajendra Prasad on 1 May 1953, and came into force on the same date.
 It was notified in The Gazette of India on 2 May 1953.